 The receipt of a gift over $300 (or the cumulative value of gifts from the same donor in a twelve-month period) prevents a council member or CEO from participating in, or providing advice or report on, the matter to be discussed (unless approval has been given).

-As council is in the best position to determine whether the receipt of a gift is likely to affect the person’s decision-making, council can, by absolute majority, allow a council member to participate if they have received a gift valued at up to $1000 but only where they decide:
+As council is in the best position to determine whether the receipt of a gift is likely to affect the person’s decision-making, in accordance with section 5.68, council can allow a council member to participate if they have received a gift valued at up to $1000 but only where they decide:

 - that the interest is so trivial or insignificant it is unlikely to influence the disclosing member conduct in relation to the matter; or